 \cite{zhang_time-dependent_2019} proposed a time-dependent survival neural network (TSNN), which estimates the risk of failure of a mechanical component by performing multiple classification steps in succession.
 The output of TSNN is an RUL-specific probability, which is monotonically decreasing.
 Their approach incorporates temporal dependencies between measurement points, and inherently supports censoring, but the method does not predict the time to failure, rather the probability of remaining failure-free by some time in the future.
 Additionally, the TSNN model requires a number of observational data points at prediction time.
 However, observational data require determining features beyond the observed time frame.
 As a result, time-variant predictions are difficult to make and survival bias may be introduced~\citep{zhou2005survival}.

-\cite{CHEN2020101054} proposed a Cox model that can predict the time between failures in automobiles.
-They used an auto-encoder for data representation, a Cox proportional hazard model for censored data estimation, and a long-short-term memory (LSTM) network to train the prediction model.
-However, the Cox model is used only to label the censored data, and the prediction problem is then framed as a traditional regression problem without paying attention to the censoring.
-It also remains unclear how the Cox model was evaluated in terms of predictive accuracy.
+\cite{CHEN2020101054} proposed a Cox proportional hazards model (CoxPH) that can predict the time between failures in automobiles.
+They used an auto-encoder architecture to represent the data, a CoxPH model to label the censored observations, and a Long Short-Term Memory (LSTM) network to train a prediction model.
+However, the proposed CoxPH model is used only to label the censored dataset, and the prediction problem is then framed as a traditional regression problem without paying attention to censoring.
+It also remains unclear how the CoxPH model was evaluated in terms of predictive accuracy.